nkdAgility/azure-devops-migration-tools/README.md

 - 14.1 - Enabled auto update on client devices, server still used choco
 - 14.0 - Move from Chocolaty to Winget as the base installer.
 We will continue to publish to Chocolaty, but we recommend using `winget install nkdAgility.AzureDevOpsMigrationTools` for future installs.
 Main executable renamed to "devopsmigration.exe" to prevent conflict with other applications with symbolic links.
 - 13.2 - Added [ExportUsersForMapping](https://nkdagility.com/learn/azure-devops-migration-tools/Reference/v1/Processors/TeamMigrationContext/) to export a json file with a list of users ready for a field mapping.
-- 13.1 - Update all NuGet packages to latest version.
+- 13.1 - Update all NuGet packages to the latest version.
 - 13.0 - Update to .net 7.0 with all dependencies.
 Focus on documentation improvements to support future updates.
 - 12.1 - Make embedded images regex lazy
 - 12.1 - Added a stop when there are area or iteration nodes in the source history that are not in the target.
-This causes missing of data.
+This causes missing data.
 System will now list the areas and iteration that are missing, and then stop.
 You can decide to add them manually, or add a field mapping.
 - v11.11 - Refactored revision manager to have more tests and support limiting the number of revisions.
 CollapseRevisions has been replaced by setting MaxRevisions to 1 and setting AttachRevisionHistory to true; MaxRevisions sets the maximum number of revisions that will be migrated.
 "First + Last*N = Max".
 If this was set to 5 and there were 10 revisions you would get the first 1 (creation) and the latest 4 migrated.
-This is done after all of the existing revisions are created but before anything newer that target is removed.
+This is done after all of the existing revisions are created but before anything newer than that target is removed.
-- v11.10 - Added ability to limit the number of revisions migrated with `MaxRevisions` on `WorkItemMigration` processor.
+- v11.10 - Added ability to limit the number of revisions migrated with `MaxRevisions` on the `WorkItemMigration` processor.
 0 = All, and any other number should migrate the first revision + the latest up to MAX.
 - v11.9 - Dark launch of `Process` migration by @akanieski
 - v11.9 - Dark launch of `Pipelines` & `Builds` migration by @tomfrenzel
 - v11.8 - As part of moving to the new architecture we moved to default newtonsoft type handling with `$type` properties instead of `ObjectType` ___To Migrate rename "ObjectType" to "$type" in your configuration!___
 - v11.5 - Added more useful logging levels.
 Replace `"TelemetryEnableTrace": false` with `"LogLevel": "Verbose"` in the config.
 Verbose will only be logged to the logfile.
 - v11.2.1 - Removed NodeMigrationContext and converted it to an enricher for Work Items.
 Still needs work, so that it migrates individual nodes, but currently migrates all.
 - v10.1 - Changed config design to have only the Name and not FullName of the class.
-Remove `MigrationTools.Core.Configuration.FieldMap.` and `MigrationTools.Core.Configuration.Processing.` from the config leaving only the Name of the class in ObjectType field.
+Remove `MigrationTools.Core.Configuration.FieldMap.` and `MigrationTools.Core.Configuration.Processing.` from the config leaving only the Name of the class in the ObjectType field.
 - v10.0 - Start of the great refactor over to .NET Core and the REST API as the Object Model has been retired.
 - v9.0 - Added support for migration between other language versions of Azure DevOps.
 Developed for German -> English
 - v8.9 - Added 'Collapse Revisions' feature to collapse and attache revisions instead of replaying them